 b) Establish objective, measurable criteria, such as education and experience, which will help determine a candidate’s chances for success in a specific position.
 Consider criteria such as the ability to work with diverse students and colleagues or experience with a variety of teaching methods and curricular perspectives.
 Weigh the criteria in terms of their relative importance.
 Review the selection committee guidelines from your Dean’s Office and the UBC Resources for Hiring Committees to assist in planning and implementing best hiring practices.

 Preparing the Advertisement

-a) Ensure that all advertisements meet the advertising guidelines for faculty positions and are consistent with UBC Policy 20: Advertising of Position Vacancies.
+a) Ensure that all advertisements meet the advertising guidelines for faculty positions and are consistent with Policy HR11 – Employment Advertising (formerly Policy #20).
 Note especially that all advertisements must include the following: “UBC hires on the basis of merit and is committed to employment equity.
 We encourage all qualified persons to apply.
 Canadians and permanent residents of Canada will be given priority.”
 We recommend the full equity statement as provided in the UBC Advertisement Template Checklist.

 b) Prepare the advertisement using inclusive language in order not to exclude designated employment equity group members: it is suggested that you use language of Policy HR11 – Employment Advertising (formerly Policy #20).

 c) To attract and secure the best possible candidate, use the objective measurable criteria established earlier when listing qualifications in your advertisements.
 Note especially that in the event you may need to hire a non-Canadian, you must explain why Canadian applicants did not meet the advertised qualifications.
 For example, if your department knows it will not consider candidates for a position unless they have ten years of experience, that requirement should be spelled out in the advertisement.
 As well, your department should use phrases like “demonstrable excellence” in teaching or research to establish the qualifications for the position.